The NBA released the full schedule on Friday. Here are our choices for the top 10 must-see games on the Raptors schedule.

 Date: October 24

 It's already year five for Wiggins, who entered the NBA with visions of superstardom.
 Though he hasn't yet reached All-Star status, Wiggins represents the best of Canadian basketball currently in the league.
 The Toronto native is still in search of his first win in the annual trek home.
 Wiggins fans won't have to wait long to catch him in action as the Raptors host the Timberwolves in their fifth game of the season.
+With Jimmy Butler potentially on his way out of Minnesota after requesting a trade, there's a opportunity for Wiggins to shoulder even more responsibility this season.

 Date: November 14